This post covers the best things to do in Boston in April, updated for 2023.

 There will be a parade from City Hall to the Paul Revere Mall, with a reenaction of the rides made by Paul Revere and William Dawes after.

 You can find other free activities in our full free things to do post.

-From April 10 – 12, the Anime Boston Convention will be held at the Hynes Convention Center.
-This annual event typically welcomes dozens of notable people from the industry to speak and/or meet with fans.
+The annual Anime Boston Convention typically welcomes dozens of notable people from the industry to speak and/or meet with fans.

 Not only will your kids have a chance to meet the people who create these incredible shows, but there will also be plenty of people cosplaying as their favorite characters.